eTicketing - Your Ride is Just a Barcode Away

 If you're taking the Capitol Corridor train, be sure to read about changing your travel plans in the What if... section below.

 The easiest way to book your trip on any eTicketing enabled route is on Amtrak.com, m.Amtrak.com or through our mobile applications.
-You will receive your eTicket as a PDF attachment to an e-mail receipt and be able to present the eTicket on your smartphone/tablet screen through our mobile applications as well.
+You'll receive your eTicket as a PDF attachment to an e-mail receipt and be able to present the eTicket on your smartphone/tablet screen or the Amtrak app.

 Your eTicket is attached to your e-mail receipt as a PDF document.
 To board the train, print out your eTicket anywhere — at home, work or a hotel business center and bring it along with proper identification.

-- modify your reservation at Amtrak.com, over the phone or at the ticket counter without getting a new eTicket.
+- modify your reservation online, over the phone or a station without getting a new eTicket.

-- use only one eTicket (instead of multiple paper value tickets) for a group of passengers under the same reservation and all of your travel segments.
+- use only one eTicket for a group of passengers under the same reservation and all of your travel segments.

 - re-print your eTicket if you ever lose it so you can travel with more security and less worry.